Last Updated on October 10, 2022 by Wandering our World

 Starting in Charmouth you will walk the hilly clifftop route following the South West Coast Path.
 You can also do a detour via Golden Cap – the highest point on the south coast of England.

-Camping in Dorset: The Weather and Best Months to Visit
+Camping In Dorset: The Weather & Best Months To Visit

 With mild to warm temperatures, spring is the perfect time to visit Dorset as families can make the most of a full day exploring the nature reserves and coastline.
 Temperatures range from 5°C to 14°C, and visitors can see flowers in full bloom and birds can be spotted during walks.